-Only one section of the heart is affected by right ventricular hypertrophy (RVH).
+Only one section of the heart is affected by RVH.

 The right and left ventricles are two of the four chambers of the heart and make up the lower section of the organ.

 RVH specifically affects the right ventricle, which is responsible for pumping deoxygenated blood back to the lungs.

 Hypertrophy is a term used to describe an organ or tissue that increases in size.
 This increase is due to the cells in the affected area getting bigger than their normal size.
 In the heart, hypertrophy causes the walls of one or more of the chambers to thicken.
 This is due to the cells in the area enlarging.